protocol/research-website/content/tutorials/resnetlab-on-tour/modular-p2p-stack/index.md

 libp2p is the  Web 3.0 library of choice for decentralised process addressing.
 In this module, you will hear about libp2p’s modular and composable building blocks for P2P networking, which include:

-  - Transport protocols, pubsub protocols, and multiplexers
+  - Transport and pubsub protocols
+  - Multiplexers
   - Secure channels and NAT Traversal
   - Peer discovery, content routing, and peer routing